-Kogenate is produced by providing cells derived from hamsters and grown in the laboratory, with a copy of the human F8 gene.
-The cells produce the protein and this is then harvested and purified for human use.
+The medication is produced by providing cells derived from hamsters, and grown in the laboratory, with a copy of the human F8 gene.
+Cells produce the protein that is then harvested and purified for human use.

 Kogenate in clinical trials

-Kogenate FS was approved following a trial assessing its safety and effectiveness in 71 patients.
-The results, published in the scientific Journal of Thrombosis and Haemostasis, demonstrated that Kogenate FS was effective in managing bleeds in patients with hemophilia A, and was well-tolerated with no significant adverse effects.
+Kogenate FS was approved after a trial assessed its safety and effectiveness in 71 patients.
+Results demonstrated that Kogenate FS was effective in managing bleeds in patients with hemophilia A, and was well-tolerated with no significant adverse effects (side effects).

-It is administered as an intravenous infusion or through a device surgically placed under the skin.
-The dosage and frequency of therapy are calculated depending on the severity of the bleeding episode, or in anticipation of the type of surgery that the patient needs.
+Treatment dosage and frequency are calculated based on the severity of the bleeding episode, or in anticipation of the type of surgery a patient needs.

-Allergic reactions to Kogenate are possible especially if the patient is allergic to hamsters and other rodents.
-If this occurs, the treatment should be stopped immediately and a healthcare provider should be contacted.
+Allergic reactions to Kogenate are possible, especially if a patient is allergic to mouse or hamster proteins.
+If this occurs, treatment should be stopped immediately and a healthcare provider should be contacted.
 Symptoms of an allergic reaction include rash, itching, tightness of the chest or the throat, difficulty breathing, light-headedness or dizziness, nausea, and a decrease in blood pressure.

 Hemophilia News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.